-Male breast reduction surgery is a procedure designed to reduce the size of overdeveloped breasts in men.
-This condition is known as Gynocomastia and is more common than you might think.
+Our Orange County gynecomastia surgery is a procedure designed to reduce the size of overdeveloped breasts in men.
+This condition is known as Gynecomastia and is more common than you might think.
 Many men suffer from this condition and while it poses no real health risks, it often causes low self-esteem and self-consciousness in the men afflicted with it.
-Even after consistent working out and eating healthier the problem still will exist for some men.
-For men who wish to seek a fix for their gynecomastia condition, male breast reduction surgery may be performed.
-Dr. Grover, a Newport Beach plastic surgeon serving patients in Los Angeles and Orange County Specializes in the gynecomastia procedure.
+Even after consistent working out and eating healthier, the problem still will exist for some men.
+For men who wish to seek a fix for their gynecomastia condition, male breast reduction surgery is an option.
+Dr. Grover, a Newport Beach plastic surgeon serving patients in Los Angeles and Orange County, specializes in the gynecomastia procedure.

 Male breast enlargement, or feminized breasts may occur in babies, teenagers, and senior men.
 Gynecomastia can be quite distressing to a young teenager or adult even though it is a benign condition.
 The incidence of gynecomastia is approximately 60-65% in young men during puberty.
 Eighty to ninety percent of males with gynecomastia will have their problem resolve by the end of puberty; however, the remaining ten to twenty percent will have persistent issues with breast enlargement and may desire treatment.

 Gynecomastia is also referred to as ‘man boobs’ or ‘puffy nipples’.
 It may be caused by excess estrogen or decreased testosterone.
 It may be due to enlarged glandular breast tissue under the areola or due to the accumulation of excess fatty or adipose tissue under the areola (pseudogynecomastia).